 Hawaii is known for its incredible snorkeling and scuba diving, and Oahu is no exception to that.
 In fact, I’d recommend purchasing your own mask and snorkel to bring with you because you’ll be using it that often.
 If you’re unable to bring one with you ahead of time, stop by one of the ABC Stores all over the island and you should be able to find out.

 Oahu is the perfect place to try scuba diving as a beginner or go diving along wrecks and reefs as a certified diver.
 One of the most famous places to snorkel in Oahu is called Hanauma Bay.
 However, they’ve recently started a program requiring you to reserve a time to visit.
 You can find that linked here, but just know it’s extremely difficult to get tickets.
 If you can’t get a time at Hanauma Bay, don’t worry!
 You can find other snorkeling tours, like dolphin watching and snorkeling, snorkeling near Waikiki, and snorkeling on the North Shore with turtles.

 11. Honor the fallen at Pearl Harbor and the USS Arizona Memorial.

-It’s important to remember the dark history of this island and its associated with WWII – the attack on Pearl Harbor.
+It’s important to remember the dark history of this island and its association with WWII – the attack on Pearl Harbor.
 A visit to Pearl Harbor is a great way to learn about the history of the military base, the attack, and what has happened since 1941.

 There are several ways to visit Pearl Harbor and the USS Arizona memorial.
 You can do a full day tour of Oahu that includes a visit to Pearl Harbor and the Punchbowl Cemetery.
 If you’d prefer to just see Pearl Harbor, you can purchase access and a narrated audio tour to get a good overview of the museum and memorial.
 Keep in mind, access to the USS Arizona memorial is up in the air.
 Check closer to your travel date if the memorial itself is open and accessible.
 If it’s not accessible, they typically still offer the boat rides to see the memorial up close, but just don’t allow you access to walk into the floating memorial itself.